NERC-COVID19-DigitalEnvironmentSprint/BathAirSquad_NERCHackathonOne-AirQuality/README.md

 A_Bayesian_Framework_for_Analysing_Air_Pollution_Effect_on_COVID_19_Infection_Rate.pdf - Document explaining the work done by the team.
 It contains the main ideas and conclusions as well as the description of the proposed model and its implementation.

 BathAirSquad_summary_presentation - presentation, with description of the proposed model and its implementation.
+Link for video: https://drive.google.com/file/d/1itT-drrkAx7QJ3Zgf228DalWeQRMALTj/view

 USA_Bayesian_Framework - is the main folder containing all the data, R files to run the proposed INLA Bayesian Model.